-Arrive on time.

-- Take off and hang up outdoor wear.
+- Arrive on time. - Take off hoodies and outdoor wear.
 Some subjects may require bags to be left outside the classroom. - Enter classrooms quietly and go straight to your desk or work area. - Ensure that you arrive at class properly prepared with all essential books and equipment.